betagouv/peps/README.md

 ### 1- ```/web```

 These are templates and client-side elements that adhere to Django's standard way of doing things.
-These are currently used for utility views - such as the one showing the weight of the practices in real time and the email view.
+These are currently used for utility views - such as the one showing the weight of the practices in real time.

 The views here are not meant to be shown to the final user.